Lunar New Year

 Depending on the type of event and where you are holding it, you may need to apply for a planning permit.

-Even if the building is a place of assembly (eg a sport hall) or a place of worship (eg temple, church or other denominational building), you or the owner may need other types of planning consent from Council to hold your event.
+Even if the building is a place of assembly (example: a sport hall) or a place of worship (example: temple, church or other denominational building), you or the owner may need other types of planning consent from Council to hold your event.

 You might also need a permit for any event signage you are considering.